alkivi-sas/puppet-alkivi_base/README.md

 - ssh keys
 - default software
 - provide hability to quickly create password and credentials for our api
+- remove default motd and add an executble in /etc/profile.d to allow dynamic motd

 ## Usage